fraser-masterson/Static-Gear-iVMS-and-Logbook-Analysis-Tools/Static Gear Reports/README.md

 ## Step 1: Data Structure and Formatting
+1. Make sure you have _tinytex_ installed.
+If not installed already, use the following code in R to install it to your device.

+tinytex::install_tinytex()

-1. Ensure that you have followed the intructions for the _iVMS and Logbook Cleaner_, and that all output files have been created:
+2. Ensure that you have followed the intructions for the _iVMS and Logbook Cleaner_, and that all output files have been created:
 - u10log_cleaned.csv
 - O10log_cleaned.csv
 - combinedlog_O10_U10m.csv